 Diel migrators spend time in the OMZ core

 Organisms of all sizes appear to migrate into the core of the OMZ at our site.
 Most migrators appear to leave the surface at dusk, spend the day in the top 500m of the OMZ in the day and return to the surface at dusk (Figure 2A), while others show the opposite pattern, leaving the surface at dusk and returning at dawn (Figure 2B).
 Diel migration is prevalent throughout the oceans (Hays 2003; Cisewski et al. 2010; Heywood 1996; Jiang et al. 2007; Rabindranath et al. 2011; Yang et al. 2019; Sainmont et al. 2014), including other OMZ sites [Antezana (2009); Kiko et al. (2020); (Riquelme-Bugueño et al. 2020), including highly anoxic sites with secondary, anoxic deep chlorophyl maxima like this one (Hidalgo, Escribano, and Morales 2005), and much of the ETNP OMZ (Herrera et al. 2019).
 Sampling efforts elsewhere in the ETNP suggested that any of of these diel migrators are euphausids and fish (Maas et al. 2014; Wishner et al. 2013), and that diel migrators are primarely 2-5 mm in size (Wishner et al. 2013).
-Krill have been shown to have the opposite pattern in the Humboldt current OMZ, migrating to the surface at night time (Riquelme-Bugueño et al. 2020), as seen for some organisms at our site (Figure 1B).
-The presence of organisms that appear and disapear just above the base of the photic zone, in the region of the deeper anoxic fluorescence peak region, but abscence of a tell-tale signature of mass migration before or after they appear (Figure 1C) may suggest that these organisms migrate at different times of the day to this deep region, rather than all at once.
+Krill in the Humboldt current OMZ, migrate to the surface at night(Riquelme-Bugueño et al. 2020), as seen for some organisms at our site (Figure 1B).
+The presence of organisms that appear and disapear just above the base of the photic zone, in the region of the deeper anoxic fluorescence peak region, but abscence of a tell-tale signature of mass migration before or after they appear (Figure 1C), may suggest that these organisms migrate at different times of the day to this deep region, rather than all at once.
 Another possiblility is that they are transiting through our station at this depth in mid day, but do not migrate to depth at this location, but rather at another location.

 The organisms that appear between 500m and 1000 m (Figure 2E) have acoustic signatures that resemble jellyfish (Kaartvedt et al. 2007).
 That they appear in horizontal bands that do not appear to trend upwards over time suggests that they are traveling through our site at progressively shallower depths over the course of the day, but that individual swarms are not themselves moving upward at this station.
 This suggests that any vertical migration carried out by these organisms happens elsewhere, or occurs more slowly than the advection seen at this site.
 That they appear at different depths at different times of the day suggest that these organsims have some sort of vertical migration pattern.
 Future work may consider more highly resolved spatial and temporal monitoring of this phenominan.
 Indeed molecular surveys have found evidence of both Cnidarians and Ctenophores both within and below the the ETSP OMZ near Chile (Parris et al 2014).